Saint Kitts and Nevis: European arrival and early colonial period (1493–1700)

-British colonial period
+British colonial period (1700–1983)

 The colony had recovered by the turn of the 18th century, and St Kitts had become the richest British Crown Colony per capita in the Caribbean as result of its slave-based sugar industry by the close of the 1700s.
 The 18th century also saw Nevis, formerly the richer of the two islands, being eclipsed by St Kitts in economic importance.
 Alexander Hamilton, the future U.S. secretary of the Treasury, was born on Nevis in 1755 or 1757.

-As Britain became embroiled in war with its American colonies, the French decided to use the opportunity to re-capture St Kitts in 1782; however St Kitts was given back and recognised as British territory in the Treaty of Paris (1783).
+As Britain became embroiled in war with its American colonies, the French decided to use the opportunity to re-capture St Kitts in 1782; however St Kitts was given back and recognised as British territory in the Treaty of Versailles (1783).

 The African slave trade was terminated within the British Empire in 1807, and slavery outlawed completely in 1834.
 A four-year "apprenticeship" period followed for each slave, in which they worked for their former owners for wages.
 On Nevis 8,815 slaves were freed, while St Kitts freed 19,780.

 Saint Kitts and Nevis, along with Anguilla, were federated in 1882.
 In the first few decades of the 20th century economic hardship and lack of opportunities led to the growth of a labour movement; the Great Depression prompted sugar workers to go on strike in 1935.
 The 1940s saw the founding of the St Kitts-Nevis-Anguilla Labour Party (later renamed the Saint Kitts and Nevis Labour Party, or SKNLP) under Robert Llewellyn Bradshaw.
 Bradshaw later became Chief Minister and then Premier of the colony from 1966 to 1978; he sought to gradually bring the sugar-based economy under greater state control.
 The more conservative-leaning People's Action Movement party (PAM) was founded in 1965.

 After a brief period as part of the West Indies Federation (1958–62), the islands became an associated state with full internal autonomy in 1967.
 Residents of Nevis and Anguilla were unhappy with St Kitts's domination of the federation, and Anguilla unilaterally declared independence in 1967.
 In 1971 Britain resumed full control of Anguilla, but it was formally separated in 1980.
 Attention then focused on Nevis, with the Nevis Reformation Party seeking to safeguard the smaller island's interests in any future independent state.
 Eventually it was agreed that the island would have a degree of autonomy with its own Premier and Assembly, as well as the constitutionally-protected right to unilaterally secede if a referendum on independence resulted in a two-thirds majority in favour.
-St Kitts and Nevis achieved full independence on 19 September 1983.
-Kennedy Simmonds of the PAM, Premier since 1980, duly became the country's first Prime Minister.
-St Kitts and Nevis opted to remain within the British Commonwealth, retaining Queen Elizabeth as Monarch, represented locally by a Governor-General.